animetosho/ParPar/fast-gf-multiplication.md

 **Cons:**

--   Requires pre and post re-arrangement of data for good performance (unless Cauchy layout is fine)
+-   Requires pre and post re-arrangement of data for good performance
     -   As such, this technique doesn’t mix well with other techniques mentioned here
 -   The many drawbacks of JIT (if JIT is being used), such as:
     -   High overhead for each invocation (somewhat dependent on CPU) and hence performs very poorly across small regions